SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

 ```

 The source generator will find all command classes in your project, and generate C# code to provide
-those command to the generated command manager without needing reflection.
+those commands to the generated command manager without needing reflection.

 If you need to load commands from a different assembly, or multiple assemblies, you can use the
 [`GeneratedCommandManagerAttribute.AssemblyNames`][] property.
 This property can use either just the